rust-lang/book/nostarch/chapter10.md

 ### Lifetime Annotations in Struct Definitions

-So far, the structs we've define all hold owned types.
+So far, the structs we’ve defined all hold owned types.
 We can define structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
-Listing 10-25 has a struct named `ImportantExcerpt` that holds a string slice.
+Listing 10-24 has a struct named `ImportantExcerpt` that holds a string slice.

 <!---